jrief/django-admin-sortable2/docs/source/usage.rst

 Using Admin Sortable
 ====================

 This library tries to not interfere with existing Django models.
-Instead it can be adopted to any class inheriting from :class:`~django.db.models.Model` provided that it offers a field for sorting.
+Instead it adopts any class inheriting from :class:`~django.db.models.Model`, provided it offers a field for sorting.

 Prepare the Model Classes